 The safety belts are equipped with safety belt pretensioners.
 The system is activated by sensors in front, side and rear-end collisions of great severity.
-This tightens the belt and takes up belt slack $\Rightarrow \triangle$ in "Service and disposal of safety belt pretensioner" on page 144.
+This tightens the belt and takes up belt slack $\Rightarrow \bigwedge$ in "Service and disposal of safety belt pretensioner".
 Taking up the slack helps to reduce forward occupant movement during a collision.

-Never let the belt remain over a rear seat back that has been folded forward.
+Never let the belt remain over a rear seatback that has been folded forward.